ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Provinces, Towns, Villages, and Outposts

-There are a handful of fortified cities throughout the continent: 4 in Kylf, 2 in Vella, 2 in Genouj, and 7 in Gaia.
+There are a handful of fortified cities throughout the continent.
 Gaia is called a *confederacy* because each of its 7 cities houses a powerful lord, who ostensibly controls the villages around his land, called a province.
-These provinces correspond to the 7 nobles houses for the former Zephyran empire,  one of which was the emperor's family.
+These provinces correspond to the 7 nobles houses for the former Zephyran empire, one of which formerly belonged to the emperor's family.

 Besides the cities, villages are the main urban unit, and they are scattered around the Zephyrlands, clustering near geographical features like rivers and major crossroads.
 A town is simply a large village:  It will have more resources available to players, and a much larger exurban population.
 The largest towns tend to be composed of several smaller towns that have congealed into a single urban mass.